nicolacucina/CNN-ParticleClassification/Readme.md

 - __\_\_getitem\_\___(self, index) takes the _index_ line inside the dataset and converts it into two torch Tensors, the first contains the label, the second the data

 The file also contains a _main()_ function to test all the methods defined.

+## testDataset.py

+Opens a single item from the dataset to test the model after the training is done.
+Right now a index is required to select the item to be tested.

 ## net.py